Inner Authority and Confidence Through Creative Self-Expression and Shadow Work

 The best tool I can share that I’ve used myself and with countless clients, is The Universal Spirit Creative Self-Expression.
 I call it Universal, because we are all able to access it.
 We all have it, just as we all have The Shadow.

-- #2 My client K applied for and won a coveted promotion that moved her family to Amsterdam.
+- My client K applied for and won a coveted promotion that moved her family to Europe.

-- #3 Other clients have worked with their shadow to realize that they were still trying to appease their parents through their current career track or presentation, and decided to stop hiding their message and passion.
-Building platforms, writing books, speaking out more often.
+- Other clients have worked with their shadow to realize that they were still trying to appease their parents through their current career track or outer expression, and decided to stop hiding their message and passion.
+They went on to build platforms, write books, organize collectives, and speak out more often.

 When we stop caring what people think of us, or how they’ll judge us, and begin to self-express more clearly and creatively, people are drawn to us.
 We become a magnet for clients and important relationships.